 The name might also refer to actual sea mines as they kill ships with the same effect, that being pressure wave damage.

 The earliest known mine shells are for medium to heavy artillery cannons (example calibers: 105-220 mm) with the earliest usage of the word dating to the mid-late 1800’s.
 Pointed out by the user “Fede” the Italians had mine-shells (or at least something going by this name) by 1870.
 Its actual origin though is currently not known.
 In the following years the shell can be found in several countries such as Spain, France, Sweden, Norway and Germany for example.
 The usage of mine-shells in combat prior to WW2 is generally undocumented but they most likely did see use as a common artillery shell against fortifikations.
 As pointed out by the user “EOD” the shell-type was effective against fortified land positions in the days before steel-reinforced-concrete.
 After WW1 mine shells for artillery cannons disappear from munition manuals for unknown reasons.
 Most likely as steel-reinforced-concrete became common which made the shell type less useful.

 WWII > Cold war

-The modern day usage of mine-shells seems to be on the decline, for example Sweden has replaced its Mauser BK-27 mine-shells for regular HE-shells and the shell-type is rarely mentioned on the modern weapons market.
+The modern day usage of mine-shells seems to be on the decline.
+For example, Sweden has replaced its Mauser BK-27 mine-shells with regular HE-shells and the shell-type is rarely mentioned on the modern weapons market.
 This is most likely due to anti air cannons nowadays relying on proximity-fuse pre-fragmented shells and airborne cannons being relegated as ground attack weaponry.

 Here are some reference photos of early mine shells.

 For future readers.
 This thread originates on this thread.
-Swedish 20x110 mm Hispano ammunition data help It features informative posts as well for the interested one.
+Swedish 20x110 mm Hispano ammunition data help - #36 by Tony.Williams It features informative posts as well for the interested one.